API Glossary

 }

-An asset is any cryptocurrency or crypto token which can be associated with a price.
-Example of assets are Bitcoin, Ethereum and Santiment tokens.
-More detailed info can be found here
+An asset refers to any cryptocurrency or crypto token that can be associated with a specific price.
+Examples of assets include Bitcoin, Ethereum, and Santiment tokens.
+For more detailed information, please visit our glossary on assets.

-A string uniquely identifying identifying an asset.
-You can find the slug of the projects, alongside their names, tickers (and much more data) by using the allProjects API.
+A slug is a unique string that identifies an asset.
+You can find the slug of various projects, along with their names, tickers, and other data, by using the allProjects API.

 • s - second